 Name Description Active Calories The calories burned during the activity.
 Ambient Press.
 The uncalibrated environmental pressure.
+Barometer Chart A chart showing the barometric pressure over time.
 Baro.
 Pressure The current calibrated environmental pressure.
+Battery Hours The number of hours remaining before the battery power is depleted.
 Battery Level The watch battery level.
 Calories The calories burned throughout the day.
-Floors Climbed The total number of floors climbed up for the day.
-Floors Descended The total number of floors climbed down for the day.
-Floors per Minute The number of floors climbed up per minute.
-Grit The measurement of difficulty for the current activity based on elevation, gradient, and rapid changes in direction.
-Lap Flow The overall flow score for the current lap.
-Lap Grit The overall grit score for the current lap.
+GPS The strength of the GPS satellite signal.
 Laps The number of laps completed for the current activity.
 Load The training load for the current activity.
 Training load is the amount of excess post-exercise oxygen consumption (EPOC), which indicates the strenuousness of your workout.
-Max.
-Stress Your maximum stress level for the current activity.
 Moves The number of moves completed for the current activity.
 Perform.
 Cond.
 The performance condition score is a real-time assessment of your ability to perform.
 Reps During a strength training activity, the number of repetitions in a workout set.
 Respiration Rate Your respiration rate in breaths per minute (brpm).
-Runs The number of runs for the activity.
 Set Timer During a strength training activity, the amount of time spent in the current workout set.
+Steps The number of steps taken during the current activity.
 Stress Your current stress level.
 Sunrise The time of sunrise based on your GPS position.
 Sunset The time of sunset based on your GPS position.
 Time of Day The time of day based on your current location and time settings (format, time zone, daylight saving time).